Vieshoth/vieshoth.github.io/_posts/Bigdata/2018-12-29-Scala_identifiers.markdown

 #### What is Scala
 Scala is a
-	1. jvm based language - Scala project binary can be run directly in the jvm environment
+	* jvm based language - Scala project binary can be run directly in the jvm environment
-	2. Functional programming language - Functional programming means avoiding mutability.
+	* Functional programming language - Functional programming means avoiding mutability.
 Scala 	language has provision to avoid mutability.
-	3. Pure OOL (Object Oriented Language) - In Scala everything is object.
+	* Pure OOL (Object Oriented Language) - In Scala everything is object.
 There is no primitive datatypes in Scala

 #### Functional Programing

 functional programing literary means avoiding changing the surroundings.
 In short this features is called as avoiding mutability.
-However is doesnot mean always avoid mutability.
-We will see this point more in detail in the next point.
+Mutability means modifying.
+However it doesnot mean it is always avoiding mutability. ofcourse it is possible to write a function which modifies the sorrounding data. but there should be a clear cut seperation of what is mutabiliy and immutability. write a seperate function for mutability and imutability.

+Basically this a function is used to process some data.
+This processed data either we can save the data or return the data. saving the data means saving it to a file or variale or dB or global datastructure.
+This is nothing but modifying the surrounding.

+return - immutability.
+non return - mutability.

+So Scala is more suitable for distributed application.
+- Running the same prg in different env. since it follows immutability it doesnot change environment. so it is safe.

 #### Values and Variables